Beyond ATE: Multi-Criteria Design for A/B Testing: Introduction and Literature Review

-Differential privacy (\citealt{dwork2006calibrating}) has emerged as the gold standard for privacy-preserving data analysis, ensuring that the output of an algorithm depends minimally on any single individual datum.
+\textbf{Differentially Private (Contextual) Bandit Learning and Causal Estimation.} Differential privacy (\citealt{dwork2006calibrating}) has emerged as the gold standard for privacy-preserving data analysis, ensuring that the output of an algorithm depends minimally on any single individual datum.
 Differentially private variants of online learning algorithms have been successfully developed in various settings (\citealt{guha2013nearly}), including private UCB algorithms for the multi-armed bandit (MAB) problem (\citealt{azize2022privacy}, \citealt{tossou2016algorithms}) as well as UCB adaptations in linear bandit settings (\citealt{hanna2022differentially}, \citealt{shariff2018differentially}).
-The UCB algorithm maintains a dynamic, high-probability upper bound for each arm’s mean reward and, at each timestep, optimistically selects the arm with the highest bound.
-The aforementioned \(\varepsilon\)-differentially private (\(\varepsilon\)-DP) variants of UCB follow the same procedure, except that they maintain noisy estimates using the “tree-based mechanism” (\citealt{chan2011private}, \citealt{dwork2010differential}).
-This mechanism continuously releases aggregated statistics over a stream of \(n\) observations, introducing only \(\frac{\text{polylog}(n)}{\varepsilon}\) noise at each timestep, which results in an additional pseudo-regret of order \(\frac{\text{polylog}(n)}{\varepsilon}\).
-It was shown in \cite{shariff2018differentially} that any \(\varepsilon\)-DP stochastic MAB algorithm must incur an added pseudo-regret lower bounded by \(\Omega\bigl(\frac{K \log n}{\varepsilon}\bigr)\), and this lower bound is matched by the batched elimination algorithm proposed in \cite{sajed2019optimal}.
+However, when it comes to differentially private (DP) contextual bandits, most works focus on contextual linear bandits (\citealt{shariff2018differentially}, \citealt{hanna2022differentially}, \citealt{charisopoulos2023robust}) and adopt relaxed notions such as \textit{joint-DP} or \textit{anticipating-DP}.
+These methods are generally variants of Lin-UCB (\citealt{abbasi2011improved}), which is suboptimal.
+It was until very recently that the optimal regret in contextual linear bandit problem with privacy constraint is proved using novel confidence interval based $L_1$ analysis \citep{li2024optimal}.
+When it comes to nonparametric contextual bandit, the understanding of optimal regret and efficient algorithm are still very limited.